Decadal Review of Academic Units

 External Review Committee

-The External Review Committee consists of two or three faculty from other institutions who possess pertinent experience and who, in the view of the academic unit under review, can offer objective, useful advice from a disciplinary perspective.
-The External Review Committee should in most cases consist of two members.
+The External Review Committee consists of faculty members from other institutions who possess pertinent experience and who, in the view of the academic unit under review, can offer objective, helpful advice from a disciplinary perspective.
+The Committee should consist of two members.
 However, if justified by the size or complexity of an academic unit, the academic unit may request a three-person committee.
 Such a request should be submitted in writing to the dean of the faculty’s office.

-Departments and programs are advised not to nominate the most famous scholars in their field, as they are likely to be too busy to serve.
-The academic unit should remember to include individuals from diverse sub-fields, and from a variety of institutions.
-Please keep diversity of gender, race, and age in mind.
-Individuals who have close professional or personal ties to a member or the department of program faculty or to the college, or who are actively seeking employment at Bates, are not eligible to serve on external review committees.
+Departments and programs are advised not to nominate the most famous scholars in their field, as they will likely be too busy to serve.
+The academic unit should remember to include individuals from a range of subfields and various institutions.
+Please consider the benefits of having a committee with diverse identities and lived experiences.
+Individuals with close professional or personal ties to a member of the department of program faculty or the college or actively seeking employment at Bates are not eligible to serve on external review committees.

-It can be difficult to find the line between friendship and a close, collegial relationship that does not inhibit objectivity between a member of the academic unit under review.
+Finding the line between friendship and a close, collegial relationship that does not inhibit objectivity between a member of the academic unit under review can be difficult.
 It may be helpful when trying to determine whether a proposed member of the external committee can meet the requirement for objectivity to consider the following questions:

-1. Has the proposed member of the external committee been a guest in the home of a faculty member of the department or committee?
-Has the proposed member of the external committee socialized frequently with any member of the academic unit under review?
+1. Has the proposed external committee member been a guest in the home of a department or committee faculty member?
+Has the proposed external committee member socialized frequently with any member of the academic unit under review?

 2. Is a proposed candidate for the external committee related by blood or marriage to any member of the academic unit?

-3. Has the proposed member of the committee been an advisor, coauthor with, fellow member of an investigating team, or member of the same department as a member of the academic unit under review?
+3. Has the proposed committee member been an advisor, coauthor with, fellow member of an investigating team, or member of the same department as a member of the academic unit under review?

-To maximize the possibility that nominated faculty will be able to serve on the review committees, departments and programs should submit their nominations to the dean of the faculty’s office well in advance (typically 7-8 months) of the review.
-As many individuals decline requests to serve as reviewers, please provide a list of 10-12 names of possible external evaluators.
-In submitting their names, using the External Review Committee Nomination Form.
-Please note that the form will ask for the following information, which can be assembled by the unit’s AAA:
+To maximize the possibility that nominated faculty will be able to serve on the review committees, departments and programs should submit their nominations to the dean of the faculty’s office well in advance (typically 5-6 months) of the review.
+As many individuals decline requests to serve as reviewers, please list 10-12 possible external evaluators.
+Please include the following information, which the unit’s AAA can assemble:

 1. Name